Peeper cam background

 The one-minute video below shows the camera in action at this cavity:

-The paper that Brandon Noel and I co-authored detailing the wireless cavity-viewing camera that I modified for his use has been published in Vol. 81, No. 2 of the Journal of Field Ornithology.
-If you are interested in a PDF copy of the paper, just email me a request (david AT ibwo.org) and I will send you a copy.
+The paper that Brandon Noel and I co-authored detailing the wireless cavity-viewing camera that I modified for his use was published in Vol. 81, No. 2 of the Journal of Field Ornithology.

 Wireless Cavity Inspection Camera

-- Wireless camera with built-in rechargeable Li-Po battery
+- Wireless camera with built-in rechargeable Li-ion battery

 - A 2" long flexible connector with 1/4"-20 threads and a 3/4" long 1/4”-20 threaded set screw for mounting the camera to either a male or female screw mount